-- Before starting, make sure there is no water in the machine and that the drain valve is closed. - Turn the Off/On/Fill switch to the on position, but make sure not to turn all the way to Fill. - Locate the Program button on the PC board. (see diagram) - This black button is located on the right-hand side just below the Program LED and labeled with the letters PGM. - Push in the PGM button but do not hold the button down, as it will then execute a test Mode. - When the Program light located above the button begins to flash, turn the Off/On/Fill switch to the Fill position.

-- The solenoid valve then opens, and the machine begins to fill. - When the water reaches the overflow level, turn the Off/On/Fill switch again to the Fill position. - Observe that the Fill Time is set.
+- Before starting, make sure there is no water in the machine and that the drain valve is closed. - Turn the Off / On / Fill switch to the on position, but make sure not to turn all the way to Fill. - Locate the Program button on the PC board (see diagram). - This black button is located on the right-hand side just below the Program LED and labeled with the letters PGM. - Push in the PGM button but do not hold the button down, as it will then execute a test Mode. - When the Program light located above the button begins to flash, turn the Off / On / Fill switch \ to the "Fill" position. - The solenoid valve then opens, and the machine begins to fill. - When the water reaches the overflow level, turn the Off / On / Fill switch again to the Fill position. - The Fill Time is set.

-NOTE: once the unit has been programmed, the machine fill cycle operates as a "one time" fill and will not refill unless the machine is turned o ff and the water drained.
+NOTE: once the unit has been programmed, the machine fill cycle operates as a "one time" fill and will not refill unless the machine is turned off and the water drained.